jeremy379/famous-interactive-laradock/Readme.md

 ## Install Docker & Laradock

    - Download Docker (with docker-compose)
-   - Go to your web development directory and clone the Laradock repository.
+   - Go to your web development directory and clone the Laradock repository:

          git clone https://github.com/laradock/laradock.git

-   - Remove the .git directory in the laradock directory
+   - Remove the .git directory in the laradock directory:

          cd laradock && rm -rf .git